krayon/ratslap/README.md

 forward and backward (respectively) between tabs in your favourite browser ... or Firefox.

-So, let's set the buttons to Control-TAB and Control-Shift-TAB, print out our config, then switch to that mode:
+So, let's set the buttons to `Control-TAB` and `Control-Shift-TAB`, print out our config, then switch to that mode:
 ```
 $ ratslap --modify F3 --G8 LeftCtrl+TAB --G9 LeftCtrl+LeftShift+TAB --print F3 --select F3
 Modifying Mode: F3